EthanEDev/reactjs-api-explorer-app/README.md

 - **API Requests**: Send GET type of HTTP request using the `fetch` API.
 - **Card Component**: Displays character data in a user-friendly card format.
 - **Real-time Response Display**: View the API response in real-time, including status codes and response data.
-- **History Tracking**: Keep track of your previous requests and responses.
 - **Responsive Design**: Fully responsive and optimized for various screen sizes.

 ## Installation